etridgely/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+     Adaptive Website = uses the base HTML and 'adapts' at certain break points to optimizes for each device.
+Only specific information will be shown at those break points.
+It allows for quick deploment.
+     Responsive Website = the device loads a layout specific to that device.
+With responsive design, you have to create media queries for different devices.
+All the layouts are downloaded.
+Responsive loads faster than adaptive, but takes longer and requires more effort to deploy.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first means to design and code for a mobile device.
+You can expand the design as the screen size increases to desktop.
+Desktop first is the inverse.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    Making the font-size: 62.% allows you to convert rem units easily by a power of 10.
+This is useful for when you want to change font-sizes.

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing allows a programmer to organize their CSS code in order to make it more readable.
+Instead of having one long list, preprocessing allows for nesting, mixins, functions, and namespaces, all of which allow a programmer to keep their code DRY.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    I like escaping.
+    Parametric mixins take a moment to think about, but I wouldn't say they give me trouble per se.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.